JonmarCorpuz/SecondBrain/Protocol - RSTP.md

 * Works on a bridge-bridge handshake mechanism, which allows ports to move directly to a Forwarding state
 * Elects a root bridge with the same rules as STP
 * Elects root ports with the same rules as STP
-* Has STP's UplinkFast and Backbone Fast features built-in RSTP
+* Has STP's UplinkFast, BackboneFast, and PortFast features built-in RSTP
 * Compatible with STP, meaning that interfaces on a RSTP enabled switch that are connected to a STP enabled switch will operate in STP mode rather than RSTP

 # RSTP Port States